wahahawasabi/TinkerBoard2s/boot/bootImages.md

 If  no errors, `boot.img`, `kernel.img`, `one-other-image.img` will be created in the directory.

-# Extracting it out from docker to host computer
+# Extracting it out from docker container to host computer
 Within your host pc directory, you can run the below code to extract the required images:
 ```shell
 docker cp <container_name>:/home/tk/kernel/boot.img .